thamudi/cypher-punks/README.md

 # JOSA Cypherpunks

 Table of resources

-- Table of reouseces containtg the meetings topics and content
+- Table of resources containing the meetings topics and content
-- The naming in the table might change as more feedback on this content will be taken into condieration.
+- The naming in the table might change as more feedback on this content will be taken into consideration.

 Meeting |
 ------------ |